lopezelvv/osticket-prereqs/README.md

    >**Note**: Create a Windows 10 Virtual Machine with 2 or 4 virtual CPUS (I personally suggest 4) to ensure that you are not troubled with a lot of lag and slow movement throughout the lab.
 Which can be time consuming haha (speaking from experience).
 Allow the VM to create a new Vnet which should be done by default.

-WOf course, this is taking place in Microsoft Azure.
-We can do a quick search for `Virtual Machine` and as we create the virtual machine, we will have the option to create the Resource Group.
+This is taking place in Microsoft Azure, of course.
+Once you log in or create an account if you dont have an account yet, we will be directed to the home page.
+We can do a quick search for `Virtual Machine` on the search bar and as we create the virtual machine, we will have the option to create the Resource Group.
 Here we select `Create New` to name the name the Resource Group 'RG-osTicket' and build out the Virtual Machine (VM) with the provided settings pictured (below).

 <p align="center"><img src="https://i.imgur.com/jz0e59n.png" height="70%" width="70%" alt="image of vm settings"/> </p>